 To stay union-free, union avoidance practices must be a central focus of your business objectives.
 Union avoidance cannot be done haphazardly, part-time, or after other “more pressing” matters are complete.
-The autonomy to run your business as you desire is paramount to the success of your business and unions stifle that autonomy.
+The autonomy to run your business as you desire is paramount to the success of your business.
+Unions stifle that autonomy.
 The three prongs to union avoidance are corporate culture, positive employee relations, and employee training.
 All three of these are equally important to avoid a union organizing campaign.

 A corporate culture focused on positive employee relations is not anti-union.
 Rather, unions prey on companies with cultures that do not practice positive employee relations.
 The easiest way to avoid having a union organizing campaign at your company is to instill positive employee relations at your workplace.
 To truly establish a positive employee corporate culture, companies must have buy-in from all levels of employees from executives, supervisors, human resources, and others.
 Austin Legal works with companies to ensure positive employee relations are central to the corporate culture.